surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * A single device will do both routing and switching
 * A single device can route between VLAN's

-A topolgy can be built with less network devices, less power outets, less network ports and use less cooling
+A topology can be built with less network devices, less power outlets, less network ports and use less cooling

 A home gateway consists of: